mshulew/bowtie-RNA-Mapper/README.md

-# bowtie-aligner
+# Bowtie RNA Mapper
+- Uses Bowtie to align reads to miRNAs, rRNAs or any other RNA supplied
+- Default is for Bio-Rad SEQuoia Complete & SEQuoia Express chemistries but compatible with other chemistries
-- Maps reads from fastq files against a fasta file of RNAs
+- Maps reads from FASTQ files against a fasta file of RNAs
 - Can be used to map to miRNAs, rRNAs or any other RNA with a known sequence
 - Accepts compressed (.fastq.gz) and uncompressed (.fastq) files
-- When using UMI deduplication, must supply R1 & R2 file
+- Handles UMI deduplication for 8bp UMIs on the 5' end of R2
 - When skipping UMI deduplication, will ignore R2 file

 ## rRNA mapper
 map reads to rRNAs